 Segment A - Walla Walla to McNary

-In order to continue to provide reliable, safe and cost-effective electricity to customers, and support new renewable energy development, Pacific Power is working toward completion of private right of way negotiations and then will begin construction of a new transmission line between its Wallula substation in Washington and McNary substation near Umatilla, Oregon.
-The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla.
+In order to continue to provide reliable, safe and cost-effective electricity to customers, and support new renewable energy development, Pacific Power is working toward completion of private right of way negotiations prior to beginning construction of a new transmission line between its Wallula substation in Washington and McNary substation near Umatilla, Oregon.
+The transmission line was originally planned to also connect Wallula with an existing substation in Walla Walla Washington.
 That section, however, is not scheduled to proceed at this time.
 The 30-mile, 230-kilovolt line between Wallula and McNary will be constructed on a 125-foot-wide right of way.
 Pacific Power will work to minimize impacts to the community and local environment during project development, construction and maintenance.